-Writer includes several context-sensitive toolbars, which by default appear as floating toolbars in response to the cursor's current position or selection.
+Writer includes several additional context-sensitive toolbars, whose defaults appear as floating toolbars in response to the cursor's current position or selection.
 For example, when the cursor is in a table, a floating Table toolbar appears, and when the cursor is in a numbered or bullet list, the Bullets and Numbering toolbar appears.
-You can dock these toolbars to the top, bottom, or side of the window if you wish (see "Moving toolbars" on page 10).
+You can dock these toolbars to the top, bottom, or side of the window, if you wish (see "Moving toolbars" on page 11).